AzaliaFlores19/AzaliaFlores19/README.md

 ## Hi there I'm Azalia Flores 👋
 I'm a third-year Computer Systems Engineering student based in Honduras, with a strong passion for programming and building meaningful digital experiences.
-I thrive in environments where creativity, logic, and teamwork come together.

 ✨ I’m especially interested in:
 - Front-End Development